 The following describes the three different time recording methodologies: actual, average, and standard time recording.
 The method employed will vary from functional centre to functional centre, from organization to organization, and from one type of workload being collected to another.
+Service recipient activities within the WMS are primarily based on the average time recording methodology.
 However, a standard time may work well for recording time associated with a specific service recipient workload activity that is performed frequently and for which no average unit value has been published.
-Standard time may also be used in those cases when the published average unit value does not reflect the time required to perform the activity (i.e. the published average unit value is either too high or too low).
+Standard time may also be used in those cases when the published average unit value does not reflect the time required to perform the activity (i.e., the published average unit value is either too high or too low).
 On the other hand, actual time recording may be the best methodology to record non-service recipient activities.